-One of the most common ways cybercriminals attempt to get this valuable information from you is through phishing.
-Phishing involves using fraudulent emails and copycat websites to trick you into revealing information such as bank account numbers, credit accounts, your Social Security Number, login IDs and passwords.
+One of the most common ways that cybercriminals attempt to get this valuable information from you is through phishing.
+They’ll call or email you or even set up copycat websites to trick you into revealing personal information like bank account numbers, credit accounts, your Social Security Number, login IDs and passwords.
 And, once you click on a link or visit these fraudulent websites, they’ll download malware that can even track what you type to nab it all.

-“From” an employee.
-Some make it appear the email is from an actual employee of the company so that if you checked if the person writing to you is an employee, it would appear legitimate.
-Be wary of unprompted emails from a “company employee” looking for information.
+- “From” an employee.
+Some even make it appear the email is from an actual employee of the company.
+Be wary of unexpected emails from a “company employee” looking for information.

-Official-looking URLs.
-Sometimes the URL will look right but in reality will lead you to a copycat website.
-Check to see if the URL begins with https:// to see if it’s a secure site—most phishing scams won’t have a secure website.
-Never click on an URL within an email, instead, type the official URL into your browser.
+- Official-looking URLs.
+Sometimes the URL (web address) will look right, but in reality, it will lead you to a copycat website.
+Check to see if the URL begins with “https://” to see if it’s a secure site—most phishing scams won’t have a secure website.
+Never click on a URL within an email; instead, type the official URL into your browser.

-Threats and urgent messages.
-Many try to use fear to obtain information by threatening something like deletion of your account if you don’t respond.
+- Threats and urgent messages.
+Many fraudsters try to use scare tactics to obtain information by threatening something like the deletion of your account if you don’t respond.
+Don’t be fooled.

 Luckily, you can take steps to protect yourself from phishers:

-- Call and verify.
+Call and verify.
 If you have reason to believe something is amiss, call the company to verify.
 Be sure not to use a number provided in a suspicious email or even in the Caller ID.
 Use numbers on your statements or policies or from the official website.

 - Look for bad spelling.
 Large companies and organizations use professional writers and editors.
-Phishing emails have stilted or incorrect grammar or misspellings.
-Legitimate emails generally wouldn’t contain spelling and grammar errors.
-Keep an eye out for uncharacteristic grammar and spelling mistakes.
+Phishing emails often have unnatural or incorrect grammar and misspellings.
+Keep an eye out for grammar and spelling mistakes.

 - Read your statements.
-Taking a close look at your monthly financial statements can help you to detect fraudulent transactions if your identity has been stolen.
+Take a close look at your monthly financial statements.
+This can help you detect fraudulent transactions faster if your identity has been stolen.

 - Increase your security.
-If you engage in online financial transactions, updated personal firewalls and security software installed on your computer are essential to keeping your information safe.
+If you engage in online financial transactions, frequently updating personal firewalls and security software installed on your computer is essential to keeping your information safe.

 - Keep up on the news.
 Stay up-to-date on news of phishing attacks to protect yourself.
 Anti-phishing organizations, such as Anti-Phishing Working Group, provide lists of new and current phishing scams.